chrisl8/PanicStations/README.md

 Small Buttons: pins 2-5, 8-13, 22-31

 ### Version 1.0 Improvements:
-* Better box with fancy metalic looking paint.
+* Better box with fancy metallic looking paint.
-* Character Displays on board so you don't have to look up at a monitor/TV to get your directions.
+* Character Displays on board, so you don't have to look up at a monitor/TV to get your directions.
 * 10 buttons per side instead of 5
 * 11 switches per side instead of 5
 * More "randomized" pattern for layout
 * Lots of playability improvements in the code, but the game play logic is still the same.
-    * Positive "SUCCESS" confirmation when you perform your task before your team mate does.
+    * Positive "SUCCESS" confirmation when you perform your task before your teammate does.
-    * Knobs register when they leave the correct zone before your team mate performs their command
+    * Knobs register when they leave the correct zone before your teammate performs their command

+### Plan
+1. Create a minimal "game" first consisting of simply:
+   2. One button, then
+      3. The "push" command must be on screen if there is no LED.
+      4. Should there be an option for "use console for direction" vs. "use screen for debug output"?
+   3. One button, and one LED, then
+   4. One button, and one LED, and one LCD screen.
+5. Convert the setup files to be JSON5 and all in one file.
+6. Create an example for:
+   7. Each of the options above, and make it work.
+   8. The Panic Stations, and make it work.
+   9. TARDIS Console (initially with ONE panel).
+10. Make all 3 above work both from CLI and PM2 on both Linux and Windows.
+11. Write up instructions for each, especially for a user to use this code with One Button.
+10. Add the "Options" input switch.
+11. Define a "Start" button.
+12. Change game to allow starting with <all stations armed
+13. ... see below for more ideas and decide what to do next...

 ### Future Enhancements/TODO
+* Ability to "start" game with fewer than all panels armed.
+  * Starting with just ONE panel armed should allow a single player game.
 * Lights on the switches and the knobs
     * That is what the extra holes are for.
 * ~~Volume control~~
+  * Test this, as it seems unreliable
 * Improved text and "interactivity" from system as you do things.
 * String of lights along the side to indicate progress/score/etc.
 * Alternate game modes
-    * Self driven Demo mode that just flashes lights
+    * Self-driven Demo mode that just flashes lights
     * User driven demo mode where it just makes sounds and flashes lights when you push buttons and turn knobs.
     * Use lights to "signal" which thing to switch when time runs short.
     * Mode with no commands, just lights to say "push this"
     * Single player mode
     * Competitive mode
-        * Not really sure how to do this.
 * Add pre-game menu options:
-    * Set player count?
     * Set easy/normal/hard difficultly.
 * Set "mode" for things like:
+    * Competitive mode
+    * Coop mode
     * Not game, just push buttons for noise and lights.
     * "DEMO" Mode where it just makes lights
     * "ENDLESS" mode where the game never ends, you just keep doing the next thing (no timer or failure doesn't count against you)